SESARLab/mfh-dl-performace-testing/thesis.md

 #### Apache Druid datasource optimization

-On Apache Druid, data was ingested by using *insertion_timestamp* as the primary datasource timestamp, with a *month* granularity.
+On Apache Druid, data was ingested using *insertion_timestamp* as the primary datasource timestamp, with a *month* granularity.
-This means that *measurements* registered within the same month, are stored into the same *time chunks* (with a *time chunks* containing one or more segments).
+This means that *measurements* registered within the same month are stored into the same *time chunks* (with a *time chunks* containing one or more segments).

 #### Apache Druid ingestion

-Druid ingestion is configured by submitting an *[ingestion task](https://druid.apache.org/docs/latest/ingestion/ingestion-spec.html)* spec to the Druid Coordinator; the process was easier since it can be achieved by using Druid's [web console](https://druid.apache.org/docs/latest/operations/druid-console.html).
+Druid ingestion is configured by submitting an *[ingestion task](https://druid.apache.org/docs/latest/ingestion/ingestion-spec.html)* spec to the Druid Coordinator; the process was more accessible since it can be achieved by using Druid's [web console](https://druid.apache.org/docs/latest/operations/druid-console.html).
 Data was loaded from the temporary HDFS folder on the NameNode using the following spec:

 ```json